planetlabs/planet-client-python/docs/cli/cli-orders.md

 ```

 The Planet CLI is designed to work well with piping, as it aims at small commands that can be
-combined in powerful ways, so you'll see it used in a number of the examples.
+combined in powerful ways, so you’ll see it used in a number of the examples.

 ### Download an order